 Over the last couple of years, Mark Hill has become well known in York, developing his Street Cleaver brand into one of the most reliably excellent street food vendors in York.
 From humble beginnings and through pop-ups in a range of locations, Street Cleaver settled into a unit at Spark while continuing to hit up the street food scene across Yorkshire from the food truck.
 The “no rules ramen” served at Spark quickly earned plaudits from everyone who cares about food in York with many of the good and great of our city expressing their admiration for the dish and ethos that helped create it.
-Times change though and when presented with the opportunity to take on the food side of Brew York‘s new beer hall, Mark developed a new concept and created Born to Lose, a new umbrella that allows him to express his passion for serving refined and memorably tasty food without pretension.
+Times change though and when presented with the opportunity to take on the food side of Brew York‘s new beer hall, Mark developed a new concept and created Born to Lose burgers, a new umbrella that allows him to express his passion for serving refined and memorably tasty food without pretension.

-The new beer hall hosting Born to Lose is a natural expansion for Brew York which is housed in a former gym in the same complex as the original brewery and tap room.
+The new beer hall hosting Born to Lose burgers is a natural expansion for Brew York which is housed in a former gym in the same complex as the original brewery and tap room.
 It’s a great addition to York and offers a lively space to meet up in which has got plenty of atmosphere, but isn’t distractingly raucous.
 The Born to Lose kitchen sits at right angles to the bar with menus suspended above letting you know what options you have to choose from.
 The core of the menu is burgers that feature house ground thin patties and all the refined trimmings you’d expect from the guys behind Street Cleaver.
 Along with burgers there’re a variety of small plates on offer and (when we went) the option to order a platter to suit a table of 3-4 people.
 Please bear in mind that the menu here is likely to be a moving target as the guys develop different dishes, so don’t be surprised if something specific mentioned here has been replaced.

-Unsurprisingly, these burgers are beautifully refined.
+Unsurprisingly, Born to Lose burgers are beautifully refined.
 I had wondered what twist would inform the burger recipes, but they’re actually quite conventional, not needing contrived embellishments, to hit the standards I expected here.
 The house burger is named in tribute to Anthony Bourdain, a gesture that would be inappropriate if the standard wasn’t right.
 The burger sauce, pickle, shredded leaf and cheese bring all the texture and indulgence you want from a burger, making this just the messy feast you’d hope.
 The Reuben adds salt beef to the brace of thin burger patties along with sauerkraut and different dressings, making it a very generous couple of handfuls that threatens to sate your appetite before you get to any of small plates.